andrewhlu/venmo-ticket-dispenser/README.md

 ## Week 7 Update (May 15)

 I started this week by completing Homework 3.
-In doing so, I was able to learn how to make HTTP requests to endpoints, as well as continuously listen for for responses, both of which are essential components to my application.
+In doing so, I was able to learn how to make HTTP requests to endpoints, as well as continuously listen for responses, both of which are essential components to my application.
 My project will be set up in a similar fashion to that of Homework 3, where my application will be interfacing with a backend server that will handle the task of scraping the owner's Gmail account and parsing any Venmo entries.

 After completing Homework 3, I focused my efforts on ordering the necessary parts for the ticket dispenser.
 I decided to keep the ticket dispenser simple and simply dispense tickets using one or two stepper motors, with a photoresistor to detect pulses in light that result from ticket edges passing by.
 I also decided to add an electromagnet to secure tickets from forcefully being pulled out.
-The parts have been ordered as of May 17th, and should arrive within the next week.
+The parts have been ordered as of May 17th and should arrive within the next week.

 Since the deadline for the BS/MS application was this week, I did not plan on working on the Android app this week.
 I will continue doing so next week, after my application has been submitted and I am able to catch up on my backlog of assignments.

 ## Week 8 Update (May 22)

-I staarted to receive the parts I had ordered for the ticket dispenser.
+I started to receive the parts I had ordered for the ticket dispenser.
 The first part I received was the electromagnet.
 Upon testing the electromagnet with the Arduino, however, I discovered that the electromagnet I had ordered did not have enough force to prevent tickets from being forcefully pulled out.
-Since I didn't want to wait another week for shipping and spend more money testing electromagnets, I opted to forego the electromagnet, at least for the purposes of this class.
-When the opportunity arises to actually deploy this into the wild, I will most likely revisit this.
+Since I did not want to wait another week for shipping and spend more money testing electromagnets, I opted to forego the electromagnet, at least for the purposes of this class.
+When the opportunity arises to deploy this into the wild, I will most likely revisit this.

 On the software side, I spent this week learning how to interface with the Gmail API.
 I looked into using the Gmail API from the following two standpoints: